Every Chumba is Made in USA.

 - Oversized main triangle tubes to miter stronger around one another and provide predictable tracking through technical terrain.

-- Stainless steel dropouts dramatically increase frame strength at the dropout and will remain rust free.
+- Stainless steel dropouts to dramatically increase frame strength at the dropout.

 After tubes have been passed for quality our frame builders measure and prepare to cut each miter.
 Every tube is mitered according to our frame drawing specifications.
 Tried and true our Bridgeport vertical and Hardinge horizontal mills are our workhorses.
 USA made fixtures from Anvil Bikeworks hold each tube as they are mitered.
 Our goal is to miter and weld the frames so well that when they reach the alignment table they need little to no adjustment.
 Tight miters yield the strongest frames and the cleanest welds.